mies/wercker-devbox/README.md

 1. Make sure you have run the [Getting started](#getting-started) instructions once.

-2. Startup the virtual machine using vagrant.
+2. Startup the virtual machine using vagrant (this may take a while).

         vagrant up

-3. Once the virtual machine is loaded, ssh into the virtual machine (this may take a while).
+3. Once the virtual machine is loaded, ssh into the virtual machine.

         vagrant ssh

-4. Update the wercker applications using the update scripts (needs to be executed at least once).
+4. Initialize the wercker applications using the init scripts (needs to be executed at least once per vagrant machine).

-        ~/update-wercker
+        ~/wercker/init
-        ~/update-wercker-pool
+        ~/wercker-pool/init
-        ~/update-wercker-sentinel
+        ~/wercker-sentinel/init

 5. Update styles using compass (only needed when working with wercker-web).

-        ~/compass-compile
+        ~/wercker/compass-compile

 6. Start the desired wercker application using the startup scripts (every application needs a new ssh connection).

-        ~/start-wercker
+        ~/wercker/start
-        ~/start-wercker-pool
+        ~/wercker-pool/start
-        ~/start-wercker-sentinel
+        ~/wercker-sentinel/start

 ## Getting started ##